Habrador/Unity-Programming-Patterns/README.md

 ## 22. Facade

-When you have several related classes, such as AI or audio, and want to make it simpler to access methods in those classes without creating spaghetti code.
+When you have several related classes, such as AI or audio, and want to make it simpler to access methods in those classes.
 The name comes from [building facades](https://en.wikipedia.org/wiki/Fa%C3%A7ade) - you can only see the exterior of the building, but have no idea how the building looks like inside.
-The more classes you hide from other classes the better!
+You can still access classes in the subsystem if you need to - the Facade is just making it simpler to access the more common classes.

 **How to implement?**

 Create a manager class that provides a single interface to a large collection of related classes.

 **When is it useful?**